neobotix/neo_simulation/README.md

 | rviz | indicates if rviz should be started with the simulation  | true, false |
 | autonomous_navigation | indicates if move base and gmapping or amcl should be started with the simulation  | true, false |

+## Moving obstacles

+For neo_track2 world, there is a ready made python script for moving obstacles.

+After launching the simulation for the mobile robot, run the following line in the command line window.

+  $ rosrun neo_simulation models_spawn.py

 ## Topics